Tharre/redo/README.md

 checking for do-files, automatic cleanup of built files and probably a lot more.

 # License
-This piece of software is distributed under the MIT license, see LICENSE for more details.
+Unless explicitly stated otherwise all files in this repository are licensed under the MIT license, see LICENSE for more details.